Walter Cronkite School of Journalism and Mass Communication policies

 Preadmission credit

-Credit earned in graduate‐level courses (per the Graduate College pre-admission policy) by undergraduate students may count toward their graduate degrees at ASU provided the credit hours have not been used toward a previously awarded degree.
-Before awarding a bachelor’s degree, ASU undergraduate students should contact their undergraduate advisor to set aside graduate courses for use toward a graduate degree.
+Credit earned in graduate‐level courses (per the Graduate College preadmission policy) by undergraduate students may count toward their graduate degrees at ASU, provided the credit hours have not been used toward a previously awarded degree.
+Before they are awarded a bachelor’s degree, ASU undergraduate students should contact their undergraduate advisor to set aside graduate courses for use toward a graduate degree.

-Reserving a course does not guarantee the student will be admitted to a graduate degree program or that the course will be used to meet graduate degree requirements.
-A maximum of nine credit hours may be reserved, and only courses with a grade of “B” (3.00) or better are applicable.
-Reserved credit is classified as nondegree credit and must be taken within the six-year time limit to be included on a plan of study.
+Reserving a course does not guarantee that the student will be admitted to a graduate degree program or that the course will be used to meet graduate degree requirements.
+A maximum of nine credit hours may be reserved, and only courses with a grade of “B” (3.00) or higher are applicable.
+Reserved credit is classified as nondegree credit and must be taken within the six-year limit to be included on a POS.

 Grades of incomplete

-The Graduate College requires students who receive an incomplete ("I" grade) in graduate coursework (500 level or above) to complete the necessary work within one calendar year or a shorter time frame as agreed upon by the instructor and student.
-If the incomplete is not removed within one calendar year, it becomes part of the student’s permanent transcript and cannot be used on a student’s plan of study.
+The Graduate College requires students who receive an "I" in graduate coursework (500 level and higher) to complete the necessary work within one calendar year or a shorter time frame as agreed upon by the instructor and student.
+If the "I" is not removed within one calendar year, it becomes part of the student's permanent transcript and cannot be used on a student's POS.
 To receive credit for the course, the student must repeat the course by re-registering, paying fees and fulfilling all course requirements.

-Master's degree students with more than one incomplete at any time are considered failing to make adequate progress, and they are placed on probation.
-If the student does not complete the work to remove the incomplete and earn a letter grade by the end of the calendar year, a recommendation may be made to the Graduate College to remove the student from the program.
+Master's degree students with more than one "I" at any time are considered failing to make adequate progress, and they are placed on probation.
+If the student does not complete the work to remove the "I" and earn a letter grade by the end of the calendar year, a recommendation may be made to the Graduate Collage to remove the student from the program.

 With 400-level courses taken for graduate credit, students are required to complete the necessary work to remove an incomplete grade within one calendar year.
-If the incomplete grade is not removed within one calendar year, the “I” will become an “E”.
+If the incomplete grade is not removed within one calendar year, the “I” becomes an “E” (failing) grade.
 An “E” cannot be used to meet the requirements for a graduate degree, but it is used to calculate the student’s GPA.
 Students may retake the class to earn a higher grade; however, both the “E” and the new grade are used in calculating the student’s GPA.
-If this results in a GPA of less than 3.00, a recommendation to withdraw the student from the program is made to the Graduate College.
+If this results in a GPA lower than 3.00, a recommendation to withdraw the student from the program is made to the Graduate College.

 Other special requirements